hortonworks/registry/docs/schema-registry.rst

 SchemaRegistry provides a central repository for a message’s metadata.
 A schema specifies the message structure and type.
-Schema Registry will allow us to store these schemas efficiently and provides a pluggable serializerserializer interfaces and run-time provision of serializer/deserializer implementations based on incoming messages.
+Schema Registry will allow us to store these schemas efficiently and provides a pluggable serializer/deserializer interfaces and run-time provision of serializer/deserializer implementations based on incoming messages.
 Schema registry will also enable reuse/discovery/authoring/collaboration related to schemas.